 Steps of synthesis

 Under ATP consumption, acetyl-CoA is converted to malonyl-CoA via acetyl-CoA-carboxylase, which contains biotin.
-In an intermediate step, biotin-enzyme forms, whose activated CO2 group is transferred to acetyl-CoA, so that malonyl-CoA forms.
+In an intermediate step, biotin-enzyme forms, whose activated CO2 group is transferred to acetyl-CoA, so that malonyl-CoA is formed.
 This reaction is irreversible and serves as a pacemaker reaction of fatty acid synthesis.

-For the elongation of the chain, acetyl-CoA and malonyl-CoA are bound to the acyl-carrier-protein (ACP).
-Thus, acetyl-ACP and malonyl-ACP form.
+For the elongation of the chain, acetyl-CoA and malonyl-CoA are bound to the acyl-carrier protein (ACP).
+Thus, acetyl-ACP and malonyl-ACP are formed.
 This step is catalyzed by acetyl-transacylase and malonyl-transacylase.

 Acetyl-ACP and malonyl-ACP are then condensed in a reaction that is catalyzed by β-ketoacylsynthase.
-Thus, acetoacetyl-ACP forms.
+Thus, acetoacetyl-ACP is formed.

 With the help of NADPH as a reduction equivalent, acetoacetyl-ACP is reduced to D-3-hydroxybutyryl-ACP.

 The next reaction is catalyzed by 3-hydroxy acyl-dehydratase.
-Crotonyl-ACP forms as water is split off from D-3-hydroxybutyryl-ACP.
+Crotonyl-ACP is formed as water is split off from D-3-hydroxybutyryl-ACP.
 Thus, this step realizes the process of dehydration.

 With the help of enoyl-reductase, crotonyl-ACP is converted to butyryl-ACP.
-This reaction is a reduction which uses NADPH as reduction equivalent.
+This is a reduction reaction that uses NADPH as a reduction equivalent.
 Hereby, the first round of the elongation is terminated.

-For further elongation of the chain, steps 3-6 are repeated: condensation, reduction, dehydration, reduction.
+For further elongation of the chain, steps 3–6 are repeated: condensation, reduction, dehydration, and reduction.
 Butyryl-ACP is condensed with malonyl-CoA to ketoacyl-ACP.
-Eventually, it is provided for the next elongation as acyl-ACP with six carbon atoms.
+Eventually, it is provided for the next elongation as acyl-ACP with 6 carbon atoms.

 A frequent result of fatty acid synthesis is a chain of 16 carbon atoms.
 A thioesterase can split the ACP off from C16-acyl-ACP, resulting in palmitate and ACP.
 In order to elongate the chains to more than 16 carbon atoms, further C2-units of malonyl-CoA molecules are attached to the chain.
-This reaction is catalyzed in the cytosol by enzymes, which are located in the endoplasmatic reticulum.
+This reaction is catalyzed in the cytosol by enzymes that are located in the endoplasmatic reticulum.

 Synthesis of unsaturated fatty acids

 The above-mentioned steps of fatty acid synthesis only lead to the elongation of the chain.
-The insertion of double bonds depends on other enzymes, which are located at the endoplasmatic reticulum.
+The insertion of double bonds depends on other enzymes that are located at the endoplasmatic reticulum.

-If the oxygen molecule binds to the fatty acid chain, a double bond forms in the fatty acid, whereby water is split off.
-Mammals cannot insert double bond further distally than the ninth carbon atom since they lack the appropriate enzymes.
+If the O2 molecule binds to the fatty acid chain, a double bond forms in the fatty acid, whereby water is split off.
+Mammals cannot insert a double bond further distally than the 9th carbon atom since they lack the appropriate enzymes.

-The synthesis of one palmitate requires 8 molecules of acetyl-CoA, 7 ATP, 14 NADPH, and 6 H+ ions.
-Besides palmitate, 14 NADP+, 8 CoA, 6 water molecules, 7 ADP and 7 Pi form.
+The synthesis of 1 palmitate requires 8 molecules of acetyl-CoA, 7 ATP, 14 NADPH, and 6 H+ ions.
+Besides palmitate, 14 NADP+, 8 CoA, 6 water molecules, 7 ADP, and 7 Pi are formed.

-Fatty acid synthesis is regulated via influencing the key enzyme of the synthesis, acetyl-CoA-carboxylase.
+Fatty acid synthesis is regulated by influencing the key enzyme of the synthesis, acetyl-CoA-carboxylase.
 This enzyme is activated by citrate (substrate) and inhibited by acyl-CoA compounds (products).

 Malonyl-CoA inhibits carnitine-acyltransferase I, which catalyzes the step determining the speed of fatty acid degradation.
 This prevents the simultaneous synthesis and degradation of fatty acids.